How to Block ISP From Tracking Your Every Move

 1. Browse securely with HTTPS

-HTTPS is highly utilized by renown eCommerce websites or online stores, like eBay or Amazon.
+HTTPS is highly utilized by renowned eCommerce websites or online stores, like eBay or Amazon.
 This is what makes online shopping safe and secure because ISP (or anyone else for that matter) cannot see the numbers you use when providing your credit card information.
 To sum up, when you browse the web, always be on the lookout for HTTPS, as it denotes a safe browsing session.

 2. Browse anonymously with Tor

 Tor is comprised of a series of networks and virtual tunnels that enable its users to browse the web in a safe fashion.
 Furthermore, it is a neat tool for developers, as it allows them to create superior communication software with built-in privacy features.
 Tor has become a foundation for countless apps that are marketed to the users as secure communication tools that are used for sharing information and communicating without third-parties spying on them.

 Additionally, Tor lets its users post on websites without sharing their location, and thus forums or chat rooms, or platforms where socially sensitive topics are the main point of discussion can be functional.